Media in Sydney: Television

 Sydney has five television networks.
 The three commercial television networks (Seven, Nine and 10), the national government network (ABC) and the multi-cultural provider (SBS).
 Each network has provided additional channels on the Freeview digital network.
-These include 10 Drama, 10 Comedy, Nickelodeon, TVSN, Gecko TV formerly Spree TV, ABC HD, ABC Family/ABC Kids, ABC Entertains, ABC News, SBS HD (SBS broadcast in HD), SBS Viceland, SBS Viceland HD (SBS Viceland broadcast in HD), SBS World Movies, SBS Food, NITV, SBS WorldWatch, 7HD (Seven broadcast in HD), 7Two, 7mate, 7flix, 7mate HD (7mate broadcast in HD), RACING.COM, 9HD (Nine broadcast in HD), 9Gem, 9Go!, 9Life, 9Gem HD (9Gem broadcast in HD), 9Rush and Extra.
+These include 10 Drama, 10 Comedy, Nickelodeon, Gecko, ABC HD, ABC Family/ABC Kids, ABC Entertains, ABC News, SBS HD (SBS broadcast in HD), SBS2, SBS2 HD (SBS2 broadcast in HD), SBS World Movies, SBS Food, NITV, SBS WorldWatch, 7HD (Seven broadcast in HD), 7two, 7mate, 7flix, 7mate HD (7mate broadcast in HD), 7Bravo, TVSN, Racing.com, 9HD (Nine broadcast in HD), 9Gem, 9Go!, 9Life, 9Gem HD (9Gem broadcast in HD), 9Rush and Extra.
 All networks have their headquarters located in Sydney.
 Pay TV, for example, Foxtel and Optus are also all headquartered in Sydney.
 Historically, the networks have been based on the north shore, but the last decade has seen several move to the inner city.
 Nine have their headquarters and studios north of the harbour, in North Sydney (it was moved from Willoughby).
-Ten have their headquarters and studios in a redeveloped section of the inner-city suburb of Pyrmont (it was moved from North Ryde, then Ultimo), and Seven have their headquarters and studios in Eveleigh (it was moved from Epping, then Martin Place).
-The ABC have their headquarters and studios in the suburb of Ultimo (it was moved from Artarmon) and SBS have their headquarters and studios at Artarmon.
+10 have their headquarters and studios in a redeveloped section of the inner-city suburb of Pyrmont (it was moved from North Ryde, then Ultimo), and Seven have their headquarters and studios in Eveleigh (it was moved from Epping, then Martin Place).
+The ABC have their headquarters and studios in the suburb of Ultimo and Parramatta (it was moved from Artarmon) and SBS have their headquarters and studios at Artarmon.
 Foxtel and Optus both supply pay-TV over their cable services or via satellite to most parts of the urban area.